nathancarter/ge-lib/docs/drawing-cayley-diagrams.md

    [see documentation there](drawing-symmetry-objects.md#options)
  * `arrowMargin` - same as for Symmetry Objects;
    [see documentation there](drawing-symmetry-objects.md#options)
+ * `brightHighlights` - a number in the range [0,1], defaulting to 0,
+   the amount by which to brighten any highlighting you have done to the diagram.
+For 3D diagrams, if you use fog, you probably do not want to brighten the highlights at all, because the fog will do so.
+For flat diagrams, or ones without fog, you may wish to brighten the highlights by setting this value to something in the range [0.25,0.5].

 Whether you load a pre-defined Cayley diagram or have one generated for you, it will come with a default set of arrows that correspond to its layout.